chontiny/C-memoryeditor/README.md

 # Anathema

-I'll update thid when not in stealth
+I'll update this when not in stealth